 One great thing about this guitar is that you have options – you can choose from four colors, three wood types, and also your hand orientation.
 And that means that it is going to be very easy for you to pick out a guitar that is perfectly suitable for you.

-Other things worth noting are that this guitar features a standard 1/4” output, and that it feature a one-piece neck-through-body design.
+Other things worth noting are that this guitar features a standard 1/4” output and that it features a one-piece neck-through-body design.

 The Leo Jaymz guitar features some rather stunning and unique decals on the body.
 I know that alone is not reason enough to buy it, but it sure is nice to see something other than a solid color body.
 It is an excellent option if you want something unique that plays extraordinarily well.
 It features a mahogany body with a smooth rosewood fingerboard and a maple neck.

-The guitar comes with 6 (stainless steel) Jaymz strings that are excellent quality and very lightweight.
+This travel guitar comes with 6 (stainless steel) Jaymz strings that are excellent quality and overall, it is a very compact and lightweight guitar.
 And you also get an extra set for spare parts, which is rather generous from the brand.

 It features original Grover machines that help with stable tuning, as well as two volume and two tone switches.
 This electric guitar also comes with a soft gig bag that has a front pocket for your additional gear.